API Reference: @apollo/subgraph

 buildSubgraphSchema

-@apollo/federationv0.28.0 (the previous name still works, but it might be removed in a future release).
+buildFederatedSchemaafter @apollo/federation v0.28.0 (the previous name still works but might be removed in a future release).

 A function that takes a schema module object (or an array of them) and returns a federation-ready subgraph schema: